tolis-e/kitchensink-mobile-angularjs-topcoat/README.md

 When you are finished with the application you can destroy it as follows:

-        rhc app destroy -a kitchensinkangularjstopcoat
+        rhc app destroy -a kitchensinkmobileangularjstopcoat

 To view the list of your current OpenShift applications, type: